Dynamics for Spin-$1/2$ Particles in Einstein-Gauss-Bonnet Gravity: The Theory

+Unlike phenomenological modifications introduced directly at the level of the Hamiltonian, the corrections considered here originate entirely from the spacetime geometry.
+Consequently, every deviation from the Schwarzschild case possesses a clear geometric interpretation associated with higher-curvature effects.
 The first correction appears at order $1/r^4$, which is strongly suppressed at large distances.
 Therefore, the effects of the Gauss–Bonnet term become significant only in regions of high curvature, i.e., small $r$.
-This justifies the fact that we only consider the first-order expansion in $\xi$.
+Therefore, throughout this work we restrict ourselves to the first-order expansion in the Gauss–Bonnet parameter, which is sufficient to describe the leading higher-curvature corrections in the weak-field regime.
 The figure below clearly shows the effects of the EGB term on the usual behavior for general relativity.The figure clearly shows how the metric function $f(r)$ is modified by the inclusion of the Gauss–Bonnet term.

-The solid black curve corresponds to the limit of General Relativity, $f(r)=1-2M/r$ with $\xi=0$, while the dashed curves show that the presence of a parameter $\xi\neq 0$ introduces systematic deviations in the region of small distances.
-It is observed that, as $\xi$ increases, the metric function deviates from the standard behavior, indicating an effective modification of the spacetime structure in high curvature regimes.
-This effect has direct implications for the physics of black holes: since the event horizon is defined by the condition $f(r_h)=0$, Gauss–Bonnet corrections imply a shift in the horizon radius, altering fundamental properties such as Hawking temperature and entropy \cite{clunan2004gauss,banados1994black,estrada2023new,li2026entropic}.
-Furthermore, since $f(r)$ determines the dynamics of particles and fields in spacetime, for example, through the Dirac Hamiltonian in curved space, these modifications propagate to physical observables, including effective potentials, forces, and energy levels in bound systems.
-A particularly relevant aspect is that, although the explicit dimensionality dependence does not appear in the final expression, the effects of extra dimensions remain encoded in the parameter $\xi$, so that the deviation between the curves can be interpreted as an indirect signature of high-energy physics.
-Thus, the figure not only illustrates the deformation of the metric function relative to the usual case, but also reveals its profound consequences for both the structure of compact objects and the quantum dynamics of particles in intense gravitational regimes.
+The Figure 1 illustrates the influence of the Gauss-Bonnet parameter on the metric function.
+As expected, all curves converge to the Schwarzschild solution at large distances, confirming the recovery of General Relativity in the weak-field regime.
+On the other hand, noticeable deviations appear close to the event horizon, precisely where higher-curvature effects become relevant.
+Since the metric function enters directly into the Dirac Hamiltonian in curved spacetime, these geometric modifications propagate to the quantum dynamics investigated in the following sections.
+Furthermore, this effect can be analyzed in other aspects of black hole physics, given that the event horizon is defined by the condition $f(r_h)=0$.
+These corrections entail a shift in the horizon radius, altering fundamental properties such as Hawking temperature and entropy \cite{clunan2004gauss,banados1994black,estrada2023new,li2026entropic}.
+Another particularly relevant aspect is that, although explicit dependence on dimensionality does not appear in the final expression, the effects of extra dimensions remain encoded in the parameter $\xi$, such that the deviation between the curves can be interpreted as an indirect signature of high-energy physics.